spader7/obsidian-git-sync/föreläsningar/Computer graphics/Light, Blending, Transperency.md

 		- requires low computational power
 	- Gray(0.5f) means "ground level"
 - Ambient Occlusion
-	- how much does the material self...
+	- how much does the material self-shadow
 - Emission
 	- is the material visible even if no light hits it
 	- often has an own light source